ddev/ddev/docs/content/users/usage/database-management.md

 Use the [`ddev snapshot restore`](../usage/commands.md#snapshot-restore) command to interactively choose among snapshots, or append `--latest` to restore the most recent snapshot: `ddev snapshot restore --latest`.

-Snapshot are stored as simple gzipped files in the project's `.ddev/db_snapshots` directory, and any or all snapshots can be removed there when you want to save disk space or have no further use for them.
+Snapshots are stored as simple gzipped files in the project's `.ddev/db_snapshots` directory, and any or all snapshots can be removed with the `ddev snapshot --cleanup` command or by manually deleting the files when you want to save disk space or have no further use for them.

 ## Database Clients